OscarMui/balance-scale-frontend-python/README.md

 3 players remaining: If a player chooses the exact correct number, they win the round and all other players lose two points.

-2 players remaining: If someone chooses 0, a player who chooses 100 automatically wins the round.
+2 players remaining: If someone chooses 0, a player who chooses 100 wins the round.

 It is GAME CLEAR for the last remaining player.